 The Baker athletics program is steeped in history, and its future is bright.
 The Wildcats sponsor 19 conference sports, as many as any other member of the Heart of America Athletic Conference, and consistently challenges for the HAAC All-Sports award.
 The program dates back to the 1890s with a win over the University of Kansas in the state's first intercollegiate football game and boasts more than 100 All-Americans and nearly 100 conference titles.

 The program also thrives in academics and philanthropic endeavors.
 Athletes are involved in campus organizations as officers.
-More than 50 Wildcats annually are named HAAC Scholar-Athletes for their success both on the field and in the classroom.
+More than 40 Wildcats annually are named NAIA Scholar-Athletes for their success both on the field and in the classroom and a select few have been named Capital One Academic All-Americans.
 Baker was one of the first NAIA schools to take part in the Champions of Character program, which emphasizes respect, servant leadership, integrity, sportsmanship and responsibility.

 Heart of America Athletic Conference

 Baker has been a member of the Heart of America Athletic Conference since the organization's inception in 1971.
-The conference consists of 11 schools in three states and sponsors 17 sports (eight for men and women apiece, and co-ed spirit squad).
-The schools are located in southwest Iowa, eastern Kansas and throughout Missouri.
+The conference consists of 10 schools in four states and sponsors 19 sports (10 for men, eight for women, and co-ed spirit squad).
+The schools are located in southwest Iowa, southern Nebraska, eastern Kansas and throughout Missouri.
 The conference has a website at HAAConference.com.

 National Association of Intercollegiate Athletics